 Moths That Think They Are Hummingbirds

 The sphinx moth is another such creature.
 While definitely a moth, it behaves in every way like a hummingbird and feeds on the nectar inside tobacco blooms.
-As a normal moth, the sphinx could never reach the nectar in these deep-throated blooms but it has a special tongue like a humming bird.
+As a normal moth, the sphinx could never reach the nectar in these deep-throated blooms, but it has a special tongue like a hummingbird.
 The moth hovers over the flower while inserting its long tongue into the flower.
 Its tongue, which is actually longer than the rest of its body, has two grooved halves, which, when fitted together, create what amounts to a long straw to draw out nectar.
-If the two halves don't fit perfectly, the moth would starve to death.
+If the two halves didn’t fit perfectly, the moth would starve to death.